asenaayse/cs391/README.md

 npm start

 ## USING ADDITIONAL LIBRARIES
 As a team, we did use additional library to beautify visually.
-We use react-icons and toastify libraries for tic-tac-toe game.
-Also, we use reactstrap library for designing pages.
+We used react-icons and toastify libraries for tic-tac-toe game.
+Also, we used reactstrap library for designing pages.
+In addition to these, we used json-server for fake REST API.

 ## USE CASE DIAGRAM
 ![image](https://user-images.githubusercontent.com/80036646/121782821-275ead00-cbb4-11eb-82a8-3f4edb0a1d9a.png)